smackers/smack/README.md

-SMACK (Static Modular Assertion ChecKer) is a tool for checking properties of system software written in C. It is similar in spirit to HAVOC.
-However, as opposed to HAVOC which is based on Microsoft.s proprietary infrastructure, SMACK is open-source and uses the open-source LLVM compiler infrastructure.
+SMACK is a tool for statically checking properties of programs written in C/C++.
+For a given input program, SMACK checks for violations of user-provided assertions.
+The tool is open-source and integrates into the well-known LLVM compiler infrastructure.
+Therefore, SMACK can (at least in theory) check any program that can be compiled with LLVM.
-Therefore, SMACK can check a different spectrum of programs: a large number of gcc-based, mainly open-source applications that are readily available.
 It should also be relatively easy to implement and try out different extensions on top of SMACK.